Arijit1080/Drowsiness-and-Yawn-Detection-with-voice-alert-using-Dlib/README.md

-# Drowniness and Yawn detection with voice alert using Dlib
+# Drowsiness and Yawn detection with voice alert using Dlib

-Simple code in python to detect Drowniness and Yawn and alert the user using Dlib.
+Simple code in python to detect Drowsiness and Yawn and alert the user using Dlib.

 ## Dependencies